 What I’m going to describe is usually encountered in a class on “Post-tonal theory.”
 This can be misleading because for the most part it is an extremely useful mathematical way of thinking about music theory that doesn’t particularly have to do with atonal music or 12-tone serialism.

-As we’ve already pointed out our Western 12 tone scale is essentially taking an octave and dividing it up into 12 parts.
-Since an octave (or 12 semitones up or down) gives the same note we can mathematically think of things more clearly by just labelling a C with 0, a C# with 1, a D with 2 and so on up to labelling a B with 11.
+As we’ve already pointed out our Western 12-tone scale is essentially taking an octave and dividing it up into 12 parts.
+Since an octave (or 12 semitones up or down) gives the same note we can mathematically think of things more clearly by just labeling a C with 0, a C# with 1, a D with 2 and so on up to labeling a B with 11.
 When we back to C we “wrap around” and call it 0 again.

 A great way to visualize this is to draw a 12-sided figure with all the side lengths the same (a regular dodecagon).
 Now if we take a C major chord: 0, 4, 7, then transposing it to a major chord 3 semitones up just amounts to adding every number by 3, i.e. 3, 7, 10.
 In fact, given any set of notes, we have the operation of transposition where mod 12 means we add by wrapping around and consider 12=0, 13=1, 14=2, etc (because they are the same notes!!).

 We can also do something called inversion.
 This just amounts to exactly inverting every interval.
 This amounts to negating every single number and then figuring out what this number is mod 12.
 So the inversion of the C major chord: [0, 4, 7] is [0, -4, -7]=[0, 8, 5] or if we really are considering “chords” then the order doesn’t matter so it is [0,5,8].
 But this is just an f minor chord!
 We call this operation I for “inversion.”
 It can be visualized as a reflection of the dodecagon as follows (don’t make fun, I whipped this together using Google draw in a minute or so):